Self-publishing is a very tough business, even for bestselling authors.

 Being number one in this genre will get your book far more sales, and give you the credibility of being a best-selling author, as opposed to being number 1,000,000 in the broad general genre of romance.

 If you have a few titles, getting them high in these smaller niche genre lists will then boost your overall sales and author rank.

-To sell more of your books, focus on your small niche market, and forget about fighting with all those big sharks at the top of the best-selling pyramid.
+To sell more of your books, focus on your small niche market.
+Research and find the best categories and keywords for your book and forget about fighting with all those big sharks at the top of the best-selling pyramid.

 So, would you prefer to be as successful as Claude or Amanda?